 Note that the NSBA can also discipline you for crimes or misconduct you committed in states other than Nevada.3

 4. What happens if there is a complaint against me made to the Nevada Accountancy Board?

 The NSBA permits anyone to make a complaint about a CPA in Nevada.
 The NSBA will not pursue the case if the complaint concerns an honest mistake or a fee dispute: The NSBA does not regulate the fees that CPAs may charge.

-As long as the complaint is clearly not frivolous, the NSBA will serve the accountant with a written notice of a disciplinary hearing.
-The NSBA must give the accountant at least 30 days notice for the hearing.
+As long as the complaint is clearly not frivolous, the NSBA will serve you with a written notice of a disciplinary hearing.
+The NSBA must give you at least 30 days notice for the hearing.

-Note that in most cases, the accused CPA may keep his/her license pending the outcome of the disciplinary hearing.4
+Note that in most cases, you may keep your license pending the outcome of the disciplinary hearing.4

 5. What happens at Nevada accountancy disciplinary hearings?

-Note that CPAs are encouraged to have an attorney experienced in administrative proceedings representing them.
-Also note that if the CPA ignores the complaint and does not show up at the hearing, the Board will proceed with the hearing and come to a conclusion without the CPA present.
+You are encouraged to have an attorney experienced in administrative proceedings representing you.
+Also note that if you ignore the complaint and do not show up at the hearing, the Board will proceed with the hearing and come to a conclusion without you present.